kercre123/vicos-oelinux/README.md

         source build/conf/set_bb_env.sh
         build-victor-robot-factory-image # wait 40-50 minutes

+TODO: Should be build a DVT fac image allowing users to ssh in for dev units only?

 ## OPTION 1: Making a factory image

 This is relatively easy as we are simply trying to build the three